Rookfighter/computer-env/README.md

-# Summary
+# Linux Environment

-This is a repository for managing and setting up different working environments **bla**
+This is a repository for managing and setting up different working environments.